-What do graphic communication designers do?: some thoughts and a list of graphic communication design disciplines and specialisms
+What do graphic communication designers do?
+Some thoughts and a list of disciplines and specialisms

 It always amazes me at the range of things graphic communication designers need to know and are required to do.
-It could be compared to be a conductor in an orchestra, we kind of deal with the bigger picture but have to know about all the smaller functioning parts.
-Some of us specialise doing only 1 or 2 things, others have to be the ‘jack of all trades’ needing to know what they have to in order to get jobs done: subsequently having to have a very wide range of skills and knowledge.
+It could be compared to be a conductor in an orchestra, we deal with the bigger picture but have to know about all the smaller functioning parts.
+Some of us specialise doing only 1 or 2 things, others have to be the jack of all trades needing to know what they have to, in order to get the job done (subsequently needing a very wide range of skills and knowledge).

-• Website design: is the process of creating websites.
-It encompasses several different aspects, including webpage layout, content production, and graphic design.
+- Website design: is the process of creating websites.
+It encompasses several different aspects, including webpage layout, website coding, content production, writing, and graphic design.

-• Information design: this typically referrers to complex user-orientated graphic communication design (forms design, labelling, wayfinding systems, pictograms, bills and statements), which also includes aspects of content editing (writing, clear language), testing with people and psychology.
+- Information design: this typically referrers to complex user-orientated graphic communication design (forms design, labelling, wayfinding systems, pictograms, bills and statements), also includes aspects of content editing (writing, clear language), testing with people and psychology.
 Typically graphic designers do not edit text or graphic content, but information designers do.

-• Psychology: the scientific study of the human mind and its functions, especially those affecting behavior in a given context.
+- Psychology: the scientific study of the human mind and its functions, especially those affecting behaviour in a given context.

 Accessibility and usability